What Is Medicare Tax and How Much Do You Have To Pay?

 Your employer pays1.45%

-The self-employment tax amount is based on net earnings calculated using IRS form Schedule SE.
-Even though the tax rate is higher when you're self-employed, it's being paid on a smaller portion of income because your taxable income is 92.35% of earnings after business expenses.
+Even though the tax rate is higher when you're self-employed, it's being paid on a smaller portion of income because the government only taxes you on 92.35% of earnings minus any business costs.

 Medicare tax